Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ### v7.0.0 - November, 20 2023
 **Breaking changes**
-  - Updated to fail the task if any Key Vault references cannot be resolved or if the resolved values are invalid to be set as the pipeline secret.
-To avoid failing the task due to Key Vault errors, you can enable the option to treat these errors as warnings.
+  - Updated to fail the task if any Key Vault references cannot be resolved or if the resolved values are unable to be set as a pipeline secret.
+To avoid failing the task due to Key Vault errors, you can enable the new option to treat these errors as warnings detailed below.

 **Enhancement**
   - Added an option to treat Key Vault resolution errors as warnings.